uniwebcms/uniweb-module-builder/docs/docufolio.md

 ## Modules and web components

 A website module is a collection of web components.
-In Uniweb, a web component is a React JS component whose props are 4 objects: `profile`, `block`, `page` , and `website`.
-The `profile` object represents the source data of a website.
-The `block` object contains the settings for the component, which is considered a **building block** within a webpage.
-The `page` object provides information about the current webpage being rendered as a sequence of buildign blocks.
-Finally, the `website` provides information about the entire website.
-Most components only need to work with the `profile` and `block` props.
+In Uniweb, a web component is a function that renders a block of content within a webpage.
 [Learn more about Uniweb components](components.md)

 ## The Module SDK